1311 Sustainability Coordinator

 GENERAL FUNCTION

-The Sustainability Coordinator works collaboratively with administration, faculty, staff, and students to develop, coordinate, and promote effective sustainability initiatives to reduce the University’s impact on the environment.
-Responsibilities include educating the University community about sustainability and coordinating campus programming and activities related to sustainability, performing research about sustainability, and annual reporting.
+The Sustainability Coordinator works collaboratively with administration, faculty, staff, and students to develop, coordinate, and promote effective sustainability initiatives on campus.
+Responsibilities include educating the University community about sustainability and coordinating campus programming, activities, and projects related to sustainability, promoting sustainability and energy conservation initiatives for departments within the Administrative Services division, supporting sustainability research, and annual reporting.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree is required.
-A Bachelor’s degree in an environmentally-related discipline, such as physical, biological, or health sciences, engineering, sustainability or an appropriately related field is preferred.
+Education: A bachelor's degree is required.
+A bachelor's degree in an environmentally-related discipline, communications, sustainability, or an appropriately related field is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Experience: Two and one-half years (thirty months) of experience developing, maintaining, and/or managing sustainability-based initiatives, processes, or programs involving the collection, analysis, and reporting of program data is required.
 Experience working with sustainability or environmental programs in higher education is preferred.

-Skills: Effective verbal and written communication skills are required.
+Skills: Excellent verbal and written communication skills are required.
 The ability to work independently is required.
 Attention to detail is required.
 Initiative is required.
+Analytical and problem-solving skills are required.
 The ability to work collaboratively with other individuals and volunteer groups is required.
 The ability to use Microsoft Office Suite to prepare Excel spreadsheets, PowerPoint presentations, and reports is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to develop knowledge of, respect for, and skills to engage with and present to those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBLITIES